spiritu-santi/CF_mig/README.md

 Ramírez-Barahona S *et al.*, 2024.
 Upslope plant species shifts in Mesoamerican cloud forests driven by climate and land use change. *Under review*

 - The GBIF raw occurrence dataset used to produce the final results can be directly accessed here (https://doi.org/10.15468/dl.544ewq) and should be properly cited.
 The GBIF raw occurrence dataset is also available directly in the Zenodo repository.
 The use of this dataset is licensed under CC BY-NC 4.0 (Attribution-NonCommercial).
-      - Prior to processing the data, we reduced file size by keeping only essential information using bash: unzip 0188599-210914110416597.zip awk -F"\t" '{print $6"\t"$7"\t"$8"\t"$9"\t"$10"\t"$11"\t"$13"\t"$22"\t"$23"\t"$33}' 0188599-210914110416597.csv > Traqueos_NeoTropics_COR.csv wc -l TRAQUEOS_raw.csv wc -l Traqueos_NeoTropics_COR.csv
+    - Prior to processing the data, we reduced file size by keeping only essential information using bash:
+      - spiritusanti$ unzip 0188599-210914110416597.zip
+      - spiritusanti$ awk -F"\t" '{print $6"\t"$7"\t"$8"\t"$9"\t"$10"\t"$11"\t"$13"\t"$22"\t"$23"\t"$33}' 0188599-210914110416597.csv > Traqueos_NeoTropics_COR.csv
+      - spiritusanti$ wc -l TRAQUEOS_raw.csv
+      - spiritusanti$ wc -l Traqueos_NeoTropics_COR.csv
     - Also available in the Zenodo repository is the processed occurrence dataset as an R-binary file: 'Historical_data_FULL_LUL.v.1.R'.

 - NOTE: we urge the user to dowload and cite the climate or land-use data from the original sources.
 - NOTE: If using the processed data used here, we strongly advice to cite the original sources.